django/deps/draft/email-providers.md

 The test runner setting `EMAIL_BACKEND` does not count as deprecated email setting use, so should *not* issue a deprecation warning.

+Messages in the test `mail.outbox` will have their `sent_using` properties set to `None` when they are sent through an email backend initialized from "default settings" or "deprecated settings."

 ### `fail_silently` sending option deprecated